Huntsville, Tennessee: Geography

-Huntsville is located at (36.410732, -84.495124).
-The town is situated atop the Cumberland Plateau at just over 10 mi west of the plateau's eastern escarpment.
+Huntsville is situated atop the Cumberland Plateau at just over 10 mi west of the plateau's eastern escarpment.
 Huntsville's southern boundary is located along a series of cliffs overlooking New River, approximately 15 mi upstream from the river's mouth along the Big South Fork of the Cumberland River.
 Huntsville is surrounded by low mountains and hills that comprise the southern section of the Cumberland Mountains.

 Huntsville's town center is situated along State Route 63 (SR 63, Howard Baker Highway), although the town's municipal boundaries stretch westward to SR 63's junction with U.S. Route 27 (US 27, Scott Highway).
 SR 63 intersects Interstate 75 (I-75) approximately 15 mi east of Huntsville, near the base of the Cumberland Plateau.

 According to the United States Census Bureau, the town has a total area of 3.3 sqmi, all of it land.